Here Are 12 LinkedIn Outreach Blunders You Should Avoid

 It’s imperative to understand that LinkedIn is different from other social media platforms.
 The strategies that have been successful on Facebook or Twitter may not drive the same results on LinkedIn.

 Are you finding it difficult to create professional relationships via LinkedIn?
 Are your outreach efforts simply not working?
+Are you looking for LinkedIn automation tools?
 Since LinkedIn is a much more professional and business-focused platform, it’s necessary to alter your outreach strategies accordingly.

 In this post, we’re sharing some LinkedIn outreach mistakes that can cost you valuable networking opportunities.
 Take a look.